 - Keeping the lecture recordings as evidence for future promotion

 - Keeping the lecture recordings for use in a future trimester, for example to "sub in" for a day you are unavailable to deliver a lecture

 Lecture recording for special events

 Special events or individual room bookings are not automatically scheduled to be recorded.
 All such requests should be made by completing the following form.
-If you need an urgent recording scheduling (less than 3 business days prior to the date/time of the session) then please phone the IT Service Centre who can manually schedule this for you.
+If you need an urgent recording scheduling (less than 3 business days prior to the date/time of the session) then please phone the IT Service Centre on x51333.

 - Event Name